IamDrowsy/ebenbild/README.md

  **When using a predicate more than one time you should use `like` instead of `like?`.**

 ### So what are look-a-likes?
-Depending on the given arg, `like` will match act as follows:
+Depending on the given arg, `like` will generate predicates that match as follows:

  * `Fn` assumes that it's already a predicate and just returns it.
     * `(like? even?
 4) => true`